ocf/ocfweb/ocfweb/docs/docs/services/mysql.md

     mysqldump [username] > backup

-where username denotes your OCF username and `backup` is the name of the file you want to dump the contents of your database into.
+where username denotes your OFC username and `backup` is the name of the file you want to dump the contents of your database into.
 This command will prompt you for your MySQL password.